Skoda Octavia Hatchback (2017 - ) review

 Ride and handling

 The regular Octavia range is available with a choice of two petrol engines and two diesels, all of which are available with either a manual or dual-clutch automatic gearbox.
-The diesels will suit those doing regular high mileage; the 1.6-litre is sufficient for everyday motoring, with enough grunt to mean you won’t have to stir the gearbox too much to achieve decent progress.
-But, if you’re regularly carrying loads or passengers, the extra power and torque of the 2.0-litre diesel might be more up your street.
-For petrol models, the 1.0-litre, three-cylinder turbocharged unit is surprisingly perky, with more than enough performance and flexibility for an easy life.
-A turbocharged 1.4-litre unit is also available, which we’ve yet to try.
-On the move, none of the engines are noisy to a bothersome level, although the 1.0-litre petrol and smaller diesel can chug a bit if you work them hard.
-Road and wind noise is also impressive, even at motorway speeds.
-High-performance vRS models come in both diesel and petrol flavour, with 181bhp and 227bhp, respectively.
+The diesels will suit those doing regular high mileage; the 113bhp 1.6-litre is sufficient for everyday motoring, with enough grunt to mean you won’t have to stir the gearbox too much to achieve decent progress.
+But, if you’re regularly carrying loads or passengers, the extra power and torque of the 148bhp 2.0-litre diesel might be more up your street.
+As for the petrol models, the 113bhp 1.0-litre, three-cylinder turbocharged unit is surprisingly perky, with more than enough performance and flexibility for an easy life.
+But like with the diesels, if you regularly carry much in the way of people and luggage, though, you’ll welcome the extra muscle provided by the 148bhp 1.4 turbo.
+And when you’re not weighed down with cargo, it provide seriously fizzy performance.
+The sporty vRS models available in both petrol and diesel forms, kick things up a notch further on that score.
+The 181bhp diesel has a truly mighty mid-range, allowing you to build speed very quickly indeed, but because the grunt tails off towards the top of the rev counter, it’s best to shift up before you get anywhere near the redline.
+The 227bhp petrol, meanwhile, is a joy to rev out to its limits, giving you a proper hot hatch character as well as proper hot hatch pace.
+It also pulls hard from anywhere on the dial, making that scorching performance accessible and easy.
+Like many engines in the range, these vRS models are available with a twin-clutch automatic gearbox, but with all of them – particularly in the case of the petrol-powered vRS – the car is much better with the manual shifter you get as standard.
+That said, there is another version of the vRS petrol – with 242bhp – that we’re yet to try.
+On all versions we have sampled, none of the engines are noisy to a bothersome level, although the 1.0-litre petrol and smaller diesel can chug a bit if you work them hard.
+Road- and wind noise are also impressively well contained, even at motorway speeds.

-The Octavia is well priced against rivals, especially considering how much car you get for the money.
+The Octavia is well priced compared with its rivals, especially considering how much car you get for the money.
 The engines are economical and have low CO2 figures, particularly in the smaller petrol and diesel units, which means lower Benefit-in-Kind bills for company car drivers and low fuel bills.

 Skoda fares well in the Warranty Direct Reliability Index, sitting towards the top of the manufacturer rankings.
-The Octavia isn’t quite as well regarded, however, with engine, electrical and suspension problems accounting for a sizable chunk of warranty claims in the past.
+The Octavia isn’t quite as well regarded as an individual model, however, with engine, electrical and suspension problems accounting for a sizable chunk of warranty claims in the past.
 Having said that, our owner reviews for the pre-facelift Octavia show a largely positive experience with the car.
 As standard, Skoda offers a two-year, unlimited mileage warranty and will also cover new cars for a third year up to 60,000 miles.
 It also includes a 12-year body protection warranty.

 The pre-facelift Octavia was crash tested by Euro NCAP in 2013 and scored a maximum five stars.
 All cars include a tyre-pressure monitoring system, front and knee airbags, as well as front side airbags.
 A driver alert system – which warns of fatigue – is included in SE models and above, but features like lane assist and blind spot monitoring are options.
 Automatic emergency braking is only included on models from SE Technology upwards, which is a shame at a time when manufacturers are increasingly including it as standard across many model ranges.